 Punch & Judy Politics: An Insiders’ Guide To Prime Minister’s Questions by Ayesha Hazarika and Tom Hamilton.
 Published by Biteback.

-It is, in fact, Thatcher who we have in many ways to thank for Prime Minister’s Questions in its current form.
+It is, in fact, Thatcher who we have in many ways to thank for the ritual of Prime Minister’s Questions in its current form.
 Although Prime Ministers have had a designated time slot for answering questions since the early 1960s, it was Thatcher who transformed it into a major event – or rather two events – by choosing to answer every question herself.
-It was also around this time – although not her doing – that parliamentary proceedings began being broadcast on the radio from 1978 and then TV from 1989.
+It was also around this time – although through not her doing – that parliamentary proceedings began being broadcast on the radio from 1978 and then TV from 1989.
 The modern ritual of PMQs would not be the same without this.

-Ayesha Hazarika and Tom Hamilton are behind this well researched and thorough guide and clearly know their stuff.
+Ayesha Hazarika and Tom Hamilton are behind this well-researched and thorough guide and clearly know their stuff.
 Both have experience as political advisers and spent years briefing Gordon Brown and Ed Miliband behind the scenes for their own sessions with, as they admit, somewhat mixed results.

 It does serve a function though and as the book reminds us, has provided scenes of rare humour and drama.
 William Hague, though a largely unsuccessful Tory leader was a master of this strange art and like the late John Smith could often be very funny.

 Even Hague, could come unstuck though, as he did filling in for David Cameron when Harriet Harman stood in for PM, Gordon Brown in 2008.

 “You had to explain yesterday that you dress in accordance with wherever you go – you wear a helmet to a building site, you wear Indian clothes to Indian parts of your constituency,” he began, then attempting a joke.
 “Presumably when you go to a cabinet meeting you dress as a clown.”